 How often should I apply?

 Whenever you have updated your work, resume, added a new skill set to your experience, or changed your availability date you should update your profile.
 If we have an open position that matches your skills you should apply.
-If you don’t see a current opening you can add your work to our talent pool depending on your discipline.
-You may also opt-in to receive to email updates on our latest news.

 Can I mail in/drop off my portfolio, reel, or resume?

 Because of The Walt Disney Company policies regarding unsolicited submissions, we only review materials that have been submitted through our online process.
 If you need an accommodation to follow this process please contact us here.

 If you would like to submit your materials, please apply.
 As part of the process, you will have an opportunity to upload your portfolio, resume, reel and shot breakdown.